RangS-1/Eon-Browser/README.md

 # Eon Browser V.0.3
 This is Eon Browser, it was maded with PyQt5WebEngine.
-Eon Browser is a very lightweight browser, even for your old pc (if you have, and maybe only me that have an old pc -_-').
-I made this browser to google dorking, why? because there's no history, no cookies, no web account. it's incognito than incognito itself.
+Eon Browser is a very lightweight browser, even for your old pc (if you have, or maybe only me that have an old pc -_-').
+I made this browser to google dorking, why? because there's no history, no cookies, no web account and using an old google . it's incognito than incognito itself.

 - compatible with python3
 - compatible with old pc